 Two Control Statements

 Inside a function, execution proceeds from one statement to the next, top to bottom.
 It is possible, however, to alter this flow through the use of the various program control statements supported by C++.
 Although we will look closely at control statements later, two are briefly introduced here because we will be using them to write sample programs.
 The if Statement You can selectively execute part of a program through the use of C++’s conditional statement: the if.
-The if statement works in C++ much like
+The if statement works in C++ much likethe IF statement

 where condition is an expression that is evaluated to be either true or false.
 In C++, true is nonzero and false is zero.
 If the condition is true, then the statement will execute.
 If it is false, then the statement will not execute.
 For example, the following fragment displays the phrase 10 is less than 11 on the screen because 10 is less than 11.